Longhunter

 A longhunter (or long hunter) was an 18th-century explorer and hunter who made expeditions into the American frontier for as much as six months at a time.
-Historian Emory Hamilton says that "The Long Hunter was peculiar to Southwest Virginia only, and nowhere else on any frontier did such hunts ever originate."

-The term, however, has been used loosely to describe any unofficial European American explorer of the period.
-Most long hunts started in the Holston River Valley near Chilhowie, Virginia.
-The hunters came from there and the adjacent Clinch River Valley, where they were land owners or residents.
-The parties of two or three men (and rarely more) usually started their hunts in October and ended toward the end of March or early in April, going west into the territory of present-day Kentucky and Tennessee.
-This was part of the homeland of the Cherokee people.
+While historian Emory Hamilton says that "The Long Hunter was peculiar to Southwest Virginia only...", many also hailed from North Carolina's western piedmont.
+The term has also been used loosely to describe any unofficial European American explorer of the period.
+Many long hunts started in the Holston River Valley near Chilhowie, Virginia.
+Parties of men usually started their hunts in October and ended toward the end of March or early in April, going west into the territory of present-day Kentucky and Tennessee.
+These were the hunting grounds of the Cherokee and Shawnee people.

-The longhunters gathered information about the lands in the 1760s and 1770s that would prove critical to early European American settlement in Tennessee and Kentucky.
-Many longhunters were employed by land surveyors seeking to claim new lands ceded to the British by the French in the Ohio River Valley following the latter's defeat in the Seven Years' War.
+The longhunters gathered information about the western lands in the 1760s and early 1770s that would prove critical to early European American settlement in Tennessee and Kentucky.
+Many longhunters were employed by land surveyors seeking to claim new lands ceded to the British by the French in the Ohio River Valley following France's defeat in the Seven Years' War.
 Some later helped guide settlers to what became Middle Tennessee and southeastern Kentucky.

+History

-In Tennessee history
+Tennessee

 As colonial settlement approached the eastern base of the Appalachian Mountains in the early 18th century, game in the Piedmont region became more scarce.
-Merchants returning from trade missions to Overhill Cherokee villages in the Tennessee Valley brought back news of the abundance of game west of the range, and began taking hunters along on their trade expeditions.
-In 1748 and 1750, Thomas Walker crossed the mountains and explored the Holston River valley, recording and widely publicizing the location of Cumberland Gap— a pass near the modern border of Virginia, Kentucky, and Tennessee.
+Merchants returning from trade missions to Overhill Cherokee villages in the Tennessee Valley brought back news of the abundance of game west of the range and began taking hunters along on their trade expeditions.
+In 1748 and 1750, Thomas Walker crossed the mountains and explored the Holston River valley, recording and widely publicizing the location of Cumberland Gap—a pass near the modern border of Virginia, Kentucky, and Tennessee.
 This allowed relatively easy access to the headwaters of the Tennessee and Cumberland rivers, by which travelers could enter the territories downriver.

 In 1761, Elisha Wallen (spelled variously "Walden", "Wallin", and "Walling") led the first major recorded long hunt into what is now Tennessee.
 Wallen set up a station camp in Lee County, Virginia, and trekked into the Clinch and Powell valleys in what is now Hawkins County, Tennessee.
-That same year, Colonel Adam Stephen led a regiment of Virginia soldiers and militia to Long Island of the Holston, in what is now Sullivan County, Tennessee.
-The expedition, which was launched in retaliation for the Cherokee sacking of Fort Loudoun in 1760, forced the Cherokee to sign a peace treaty.
+That same year, Colonel Adam Stephen led regiments of Virginia and North Carolina soldiers to Long Island of the Holston, in what is now Sullivan County, Tennessee.
+The expedition was to act in conjunction with a combined British and South Carolina force commanded by Lieutenant Colonel James Grant.
+Grant's force destroyed 18 Cherokee towns, ending the Anglo-Cherokee War before Stephen's campaign could get underway.